demirdegerli/spotify-to-youtube/README.md

 - Get YouTube credentials
     - Open a new tab
     - Open the developer tools (Ctrl-Shift-I) and select the “Network” tab
-    - Go to https://music.youtube.com and ensure you are logged in
+    - Go to [YouTube Music](https://music.youtube.com) and ensure you are logged in
     - Find an authenticated POST request.
 The simplest way is to filter by /browse using the search bar of the developer tools.
 If you don’t see the request, try scrolling down a bit or clicking on the library button in the top bar.
     - If you're using Firefox (easiest way)
         - Verify that the request looks like this: Status 200, Method POST, Domain music.youtube.com, File browse?...